mozilla/addons/docs/server/push-duty.rst

 .. literalinclude:: /server/push_email.tpl

-Set the topic of the `#amo` and `#remora` channels to include the new github doc link and the IRC nick of next week's push hero.
+Set the topic of the `#amo <https://chat.mozilla.org/#/room/#amo:mozilla.org>` Matrix channel and `#remora` slack channel to include the new github doc link and the relevant nickname of next week's push hero.

 Future Goals
 ------------